NA-122 Lahore-VI

-NA-122 Lahore-VI is a constituency for the National Assembly of Pakistan.
-It mainly comprises the Lahore Cantonment Tehsil along with areas of Model Town Tehsil and Shalimar Tehsil.
+NA-122 Lahore-VI is a constituency of the National Assembly of Pakistan, located in Lahore District, Punjab.
+It was created through the 2023 delimitation and principally comprises Lahore Cantonment Tehsil, along with parts of Model Town Tehsil and Shalimar Tehsil.
+The predecessor constituency under the 2018 delimitation was designated NA-131 Lahore-IX.
+At the 2024 general election the registered electorate stood at 570,537.